 A copy of the Order of Resource Area Delineation and the plans describing the Bylaw Resource Areas shall be kept on file by the Committee and shall be available to the public at reasonable hours.

-An Order of Resource Area Delineation does not need to be recorded at the Registry of Deeds or the Land Court.

-(8) Notices of Intent and Orders of Conditions
+An Order of Resource Area Delineation does not need to be recorded at the Registry of Deeds or the Land Court under the Bylaw (note: it is required under the Act)(8) Notices of Intent and Orders of Conditions

 A Notice of Intent is a formal request that the Committee review a proposed activity that will remove, fill, dredge, build upon, or alter a Bylaw Resource Area.
 The Committee will conduct a review of the proposed activity in the context of the Bylaw and its regulations and either issue an Order of Conditions with conditions necessary to allow the proposed activity to proceed because it preserves or protects the Bylaw Interests and Values or issue an Order of Conditions that denies the proposed activity because it cannot be conditioned to preserve or protect the Bylaw Interests and Values.
 This process is referred to as an Application for Permit and Permit in the Bylaw.